-Each of the local chapters of the California Association of Health Underwriters (CAHU) are supposed to elect a Legislative Chair.
+Each of the local chapters of the California Agents and Health Insurance Professionals (CAHIP) are supposed to elect a Legislative Chair.
 Local chapter Legislative Chairs serve as the primary liaison between the local chapters’ members and legislative efforts at the State and national level.

-Annually, CAHU’s House of Delegates elects a Vice President of Legislation to serve on the CAHU Executive Board.
-CAHU’s Vice President of Legislation takes office on July 1 and is responsible for communicating with local chapter Legislative Chairs and coordinating grassroots legislative efforts.
+Annually, CAHIP’s House of Delegates elects a Vice President of Legislation to serve on the CAHIP Executive Board.
+CAHIP’s Vice President of Legislation takes office on July 1 and is responsible for communicating with local chapter Legislative Chairs and coordinating grassroots legislative efforts.

-The entire CAHU Board then votes to accept or reject the Legislative Council’s recommendations.
-As an organization, CAHU has no official position until the CAHU Board votes to take a position.
+The entire CAHIP Board then votes to accept or reject the Legislative Council’s recommendations.
+As an organization, CAHIP has no official position until the CAHIP Board votes to take a position.